 - The Business Platinum® Card from American Express OPEN

 Get Your Flights Booked

 The key is knowing which points make the most sense for your unique situation.
 If you value flexibility, it's hard to go past Chase Ultimate Rewards with some of the best transfer partners available at the best rates.
-The Chase Sapphire Preferred® Card on its own is enough to get you one round-trip first-class ticket, or round-trip economy fares for you and a companion!
+The Chase Sapphire Preferred® Card on its own is almost enough to get you one round-trip first-class ticket, or round-trip economy fares for you and a companion!
 Remember

 Have a preferred travel rewards currency for trips to Hawaii?
 Let us know in the comments!